-2020 has been a challenging year for most Australians, but one thing stay-at-home recommendations did give us was a great excuse to curl up on the catch and binge on those must-see movies and TV shows.
+2020 has been a challenging year for most Australians, but one thing stay-at-home recommendations did give us was a great excuse to curl up on the couch and binge on those must-see movies and TV shows.

 With the year finally drawing to a close, Foxtel has released details on some of the shows and films that kept Aussies indoors in 2020 – plus a preview of what we’ll be watching in 2021.